erdogant/erdogant.github.io/software/index.md

 [bnlearn](https://erdogant.github.io/bnlearn/) is for learning the graphical structure of Bayesian networks in Python.

+[HNet](https://erdogant.github.io/hnet/) stands for graphical Hypergeometric NEtworks, which is a method where associations across variables are tested for significance by statistical inference.

+[distfit](https://erdogant.github.io/distfit/) is for probability density function fitting of univariate distributions of non-censored data.

 [classeval](https://erdogant.github.io/classeval/) is to evaluate the models performance for any kind of two-class or multi-class model.

-[distfit](https://erdogant.github.io/distfit/) is for probability density function fitting of univariate distributions of non-censored data.

-[HNet](https://erdogant.github.io/hnet/) stands for graphical Hypergeometric NEtworks, which is a method where associations across variables are tested for significance by statistical inference.
+[findpeaks](https://erdogant.github.io/findpeaks/)  is Python package for the detection of peaks and valleys in 1 dimensional vectors and (2D) images.

 ---